xlab-uiuc/AIOpsLab/README.md

 Choose either a) or b) to set up your cluster and then proceed to the next steps.

 ### a) Local simulated cluster
-AIOpsLab can be run on a local simulated cluster using [kind](https://kind.sigs.k8s.io/).
+AIOpsLab can be run on a local simulated cluster using [kind](https://kind.sigs.k8s.io/) on MacOS.
 Please follow their setup instructions then proceed to the following steps.

 ```bash
 # Make sure current directory is set to AIOpsLab.